mawilson1234/extract-surprisals/README.md

 ## Detailed description

-This repo provides code to make extracting single-token predictions from autoregressive language models.
+This repo provides code to make extracting token-by-token predictions for target sentences from auto-regressive language models, masked language models, and conditional generation models (= T5 models) easy.

 First, we will discuss the structure of the datasets, since this will make it easier to discuss how evaluation occurs.